Headless CRM: How It Works and When to Build One

 Headless CRM vs Traditional CRM

-Traditional CRM software solutions and headless CRMs are not competing products; they are different architectural approaches built for different stages of business complexity.
+Traditional CRM platforms and headless CRMs serve different stages of business complexity, and each suits a different set of requirements.
 Here is how they compare across the decisions that actually matter.

 The right choice depends entirely on where your business is.
 Traditional CRMs get teams moving quickly.
 Headless CRMs are built for situations where the standard setup stops fitting the actual workflow.